promoting folk arts through partnership

 A new project to incorporate a pivotal collection into the world’s largest online searchable database of folk songs and music has been announced.

-Carpenter’s work includes a wealth of traditional songs, ballads and folk plays, collected from performers in Scotland, England and Wales by the Harvard-trained scholar, mostly in the period 1929-35.
+includes a wealth of traditional songs, ballads and folk plays, collected

-items of traditional song and 300 folk plays, it contains some items
+2,000 items of traditional song and 300 folk plays, it contains some items of

-of traditional instrumental music, dance, custom, narrative and children's
+traditional instrumental music, dance, custom, narrative and children's folklore.

 The project will culminate in a celebration concert at Cecil Sharp House in March 2018 featuring material from the Carpenter Collection.

 Laura Smyth, Director of the VWML, said: “The Carpenter Collection will be a fantastic addition to our digital archive with collected materials from the early 1930s – a period with little activity from English based collectors.

 “It also features a large number of audio recordings, allowing us to get even closer to the original performances.”

 Dr Julia Bishop, leader of the James Madison Carpenter Collection Project, said: “‘The Carpenter Collection has been hidden for so long.
 This is a wonderful opportunity to return it to the communities and places where so much of it originated.”

 The English Folk Dance and Song Society (EFDSS) has launched a nationwide search for talented young musicians to become the next members of the National Youth Folk Ensemble.